ferrous26/rubygems-compile/README.markdown

 * Source files using a non-standard suffix (e.g. `mime-types` has a `.rb.data` file) will not get compiled
   + This might be addressable in a later release, but is not a big deal
 * Gems that explicitly require a file with the file suffix (e.g. `require 'nokogiri.rb'`) will never load the compiled version of the file
+  + This issue may be addressed in MacRuby itself in the near future
-  + Those gems should be updated so that compiled code can be loaded
+  + Alternatively, those gems should be updated so that compiled code can be loaded

 ## TODO